Deloitte/beacon/docs/docs/examples/inline/out-of-the-box.md

 #### Out Of The Box

-This page is configured with the most basic "out of the box" installation.
-It will default using the **identity**: noPii and **trackers**: page, but you can also still call custom tags as needed.
+This example is the most basic "out of the box" installation of `beacon.js` on a simple HTML page.
+By default this installation will use **identity**: noPii and **trackers**: page.

-You can install this example, just by adding this onto your web page
+This example is configure by placing this code onto a page:

 ```html
 <script type="text/javascript"